greggman/HappyFunTimes/docs/unity/basics.md

 Otherwise the following covers the basics of how to make everything custom.

-HappyFunTimes also does not supply a game engine.
-That's what Unity3D is for.

 ## Open the simple example

-The closest example to the code below is contained in the simple scene in `Assets/HappyFunTimes/MoreSamples/Simple/Scenes/HappyFunTimesSimpleExample` Inside you'll find `ExampleSimpleSpawner` that contains the `PlayerSpawner` mentioned below.
+The closest example to the code below is contained in the simple scene in `Assets/HappyFunTimes/MoreSamples/Simple/Scenes/HappyFunTimesSimpleExample` Inside you'll find `ExampleSimpleSpawner` GameObject that contains the `PlayerSpawner` mentioned below.
 Similarly you'll find it spawns a prefab called `PrefabForExampleSimple` that contains a script `ExampleSimplePlayer` that is very similar to the code below.